 - Being made of dense foam, if applicable

 - Being reinforced, especially in the corners

 - Having tight, well-sewn seams

 Buy mattresses that include tight, well-sewn seams.
-By all means, stay away from mattresses that have weak, poorly-sewn seams, even if you are happy about the low price you probably paid.
+Furthermore, stay away from mattresses that have weak, poorly-sewn seams, even if you are happy about the low price you probably paid.
 One of the many problems to worry about are loose threads.
 Such things become a fascinating object for the curious eyes of babies and infants.
-If they pull on these, rips can be created, thus leaving holes for bugs to hide in; such rips can also cut or reduce the mattress’ longevity and durability by, among other ways, allowing fluids to get inside the mattress, thereby inducing rot and mold growth.
+If they pull on these, rips can be created, thus leaving holes for bugs to hide in; such rips can also cut or reduce the mattress’ longevity and durability by allowing fluids to get inside the mattress, inducing rot and mold growth.